mehravehj/multi_res/README.md

 Code for multi resolution network

-Based on training alpha mixing weights using gradient descent (see DARTS)
+Based on training alpha (mixing weights) using gradient descent (see DARTS)

 Blocks: convolution (conv-relu-BN)

-Double number of outout channels when downsampling
+Double the number of outout channels when downsampling Zero padding along channel dimension to match

 Dataset: CIFAR10